microsoft/hands-on-lab-serverless/docs/workshop.md

 The Azure Function API created in the Lab offers a first security layer to the solution as it requires a key to be called, as well as makes sure all the files are stores with a uniquely generated name (GUID).

-The entire architecture is `serverless` : Azure compute resources will only be consumed when a new audio file is uploaded via the Azure Function API.
-You can leave the resources for a few days to see that _no compute resources are billed_ when no audio file is uploaded.

 [az-portal]: https://portal.azure.com
 [azure-function]: https://learn.microsoft.com/en-us/cli/azure/functionapp?view=azure-cli-latest
 [azure-function-core-tools]: https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Ccsharp%2Cportal%2Cbash